opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Deleting-Machines.md

     **Alternate** machine.
 7. Click ![Save     icon](../../../Resources/Images/EM/EMsave.png "Save icon") **Save** on the **Job Daily** toolbar.
-8. Repeat [Steps 4 -- 7]{.ul} for all jobs assigned to the machine to be deleted.
+8. Repeat Steps 4 - 7 for all jobs assigned to the machine to be deleted.
 9. Click **Close ☒** (to the right of the **Job Daily** tab) to close the **Job Daily** screen.